 A trustee is obligated to keep trust beneficiaries reasonably informed of the progress of trust administration.
 Upon a beneficiary’s reasonable request, the successor trustee should provide the beneficiary a copy of the decedent’s trust agreement, including amendments, and provide a beneficiary with relevant information about trust assets.

-Florida trust administration is hard work and time consuming.
-Some trust agreements provide that trustees are entitled to reasonable compensation for their role in trust administration.
+Florida trust administration is hard work and time-consuming.
+Some trust agreements provide that successor trustees are entitled to reasonable compensation or fees for their role in trust administration.
 The amount of “reasonable compensation” depends upon the complexity of trust administration and the trustee’s professional expertise.

-Florida Statutes provide that trustees are entitled to trust administration fees based upon a percentage of the value of trust assets and atypical legal issues that are part of trust administration.
+Florida Statutes provide that successor trustees are entitled to trust administration fees based upon a percentage of the value of trust assets and atypical legal issues, if any, that are part of trust administration.
 Florida trust administration fees earned by the successor trustee are 1% to 3% of the total trust assets.
 The statute provides higher fees for trust administration involving unusual legal and tax issues.